Project Description

 On Martin Cradick’s trip to the Baka at the end of 2002 a mongolu music house was built, but he promised to return to help them build a larger music house in the village near the road.

 In February 2003 Martin arrived at Lupe with expert timber-framer Andi Main.
 They both showed up at the same time as the elephants arrived in the area.
 The Baka had to decide whether to follow the elephants that they had been waiting for, or to follow Martin and Andi to start work on the music house.
 They decided to go for the house.
+The chief of Banana (the local village) had allocated an area of land that could be used to build the music house.

 It had previously been used by some of the Baka as a plantation, but was now very overgrown.
 Looking at it we wondered if we were completely crazy to expect to be able to build the music house in four weeks.